plone/ansible-playbook/docs/proxy_cache.rst

     # Adds code inside backend stanzas.
 Most commonly used to set timeouts.
     proxy_cache_backend_extra:

+    # Sanitize response by removing s-maxage from Cache-Control header
+    # so that it won't reach the browser.
+    proxy_cache_clean_smaxage: True

 Defaults are as indicated in the example.
 Don't change these without giving it some thought.